atoy3731/rancher-istio-routing/README.md

 ## Cert-Manager

-For instance to route with Rancher, you need to install Rancher and create your certificate.
+For Istio to route with Rancher, you need to install Cert-Manager and create your certificate.
 For this example, it'll use a self-signed cert:

 1. Install cert-manager: